Grizzlies vs. Trail Blazers Player Props Betting Odds

 |3PM

-- Friday's prop bet for Jaren Jackson Jr. is 20.5 points, 5.5 more than his season average.

-- He has pulled down 6.3 boards per game, which is less than his prop bet for Friday's game (7.5).
+- He averages 2.2 fewer rebounds than his over/under on Sunday (which is 8.5).

-- Jackson has hit 1.3 three-pointers per game, which is less than his over/under in Friday's game (1.5).
+- Jackson, at 1.3 three-pointers made per game, averages 1.2 less than his over/under on Sunday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.